Organ stop: Cornet

-A cornet organ stop is similar to that of a mixture, but they are primarily used as solo voices, though their sound is not imitative of the orchestral cornet.
+A cornet organ stop is similar to a mixture, but they are primarily used as solo voices, though their sound is not imitative of the orchestral cornet.
 A cornet will always contain the fifth and major third, and, depending on the number of ranks, may contain octaves, and more rarely the minor seventh, and ninth.
-A cornet pipes are made of metal and voiced as flutes, the 8′ rank is usually made of stopped metal pipes.
+Cornet pipes are made of metal and voiced as flutes; the 8′ rank is usually made of stopped metal pipes.
 The ranks will be justly tuned to reinforce the fundamental.

 The most common configuration of ranks for an 8′ fundamental is as follows: II = 12.17; III = 12.15.17; IV = 8.12.15.17; V = 1.8.12.15.17.

 Cornet stops do not usually play the full compass; they generally play from either Middle C, or Tenor C, to the top.
 In British and French organs before the Victorian period, this allowed the Cornet stop to be raised up within the case relative to the other pipes of the Great organ around it for better projection; this is known as a 'Mounted Cornet' in English and 'Cornet Séparée' in French.
 Though used throughout Europe, the Cornet is especially associated with French organ builders, who used Cornets with particular regularity especially through the Eighteenth and Nineteenth centuries, since French chorus reed stops (Trompette, Bombarde, Clairon) are very strong in the bass (having un-weighted tongues) but, when on low wind pressures, comparatively weak further up the compass; the Cornet was therefore used to strengthen the treble ranges of these chorus reed stops.
 A characteristic example of this use is the classic French registration known as the 'Grand Jeu': a combination of Trompettes, Clairons and Cornets, together with the Prestant (by contrast the 'Plein Jeu' does not include cornets).

 In French organs, when an 8 ft Bourdon was used with 4′ and 2′ stops plus a Nasard and Tierce the resulting ensemble was known as a 'Cornet Décomposée' (often confused with the 'Cornet Séparée' described above) since it had the same composition as a standalone Cornet stop.

 Occasionally Cornets are supplied based on a 16′ fundamental (16′, 8′, 5 1/3′, 4′ and 3 1/5′), though the individual ranks are more usually configured as separate stops (for example the Grande Tierce 3 1/5′ and Grand Nasard 5 1/3′ supplied by the Isnard brothers at St Maximin, Provence).
 Cornet stops in 32′ are also known, as they are able to approximate the sound of a 32′ reed stop without the using pipes of the same bulk or expense (as used for example by John Compton at Wakefield Cathedral, England).